CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_04.md

 By now, we have a good understanding how Azure Machine Learning works.
 In this last challenge, we'll take a data set and use Automated Machine Learning for testing out different regression algorithms automatically.
 Automated Machine Learning is currently able to perform `classification`, `regression` and also `forecasting`.

 **Note:** As of May 2019, Automated Machine Learning can also [be used directly from the Azure Portal](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-create-portal-experiments).
-For this challenge, we'll keep using code.
-We'll do a short example using the Portal below.
+We'll walk through both, using code and using the Portal in this challenge.

 ## Code-driven